 Last Updated: Jan 5, 1993

 Length: 2 pages

-The “H.R.” in “H.R.
-221” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+221”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2016).
 H.R.
 221 — 103rd Congress: To suspend until January 1, 1996, the duty on exomethylene ceph v sulfoxide ester..
 Retrieved from https://www.govtrack.us/congress/bills/103/hr221

 “H.R.
 221 — 103rd Congress: To suspend until January 1, 1996, the duty on exomethylene ceph v sulfoxide ester..” www.GovTrack.us.
 1993.
 February 10, 2016 <https://www.govtrack.us/congress/bills/103/hr221>